0x73746F66/golang-kafka-mysql/README.md

 ## Not mocking things

 I like to mock for QA, but this is an engineering role and a coding challenge.
 So standing up a couple of services and seeding dummy data is pretty straight forward (and fun).
+I ran out of time for writing full test coverage, so the functions with side effects (mysql/kafka) don't have unit test and typically have good QA tests done before a production release in a typical workplace.

 ## Writing less go than expected

 Why write code if there is a better way?
 Let the database do database things.